Painting and Preserving Your Wooden Structures

 Apply Finish Coats

-Roll or brush on at least two coats of your selected paint, stain or sealant, waiting for each coat to dry in between.
-More coats provide better protection and an even finish.
-Wipe away any drips or sags before they dry.
+Brush or roll on at least two coats of your chosen product, allowing each to dry before applying the next.
+More coats mean better protection and a smoother look.
+Wipe away drips immediately.

 Protect the New Finish